Dr. Magie Smith

 Office: 2417 - Doudna Fine Arts Center

-Magie Smith is the Assistant Professor of Clarinet at Eastern Illinois University in Charleston, Illinois, where she has taught applied clarinet, general education courses, and directed the Community Music Program for eight years.
+Magie Smith is the Assistant Professor of Clarinet at Eastern Illinois University in Charleston, Illinois, where she has taught applied clarinet, general education courses, and directed the Community Music Program for ten years.
 She is an active recitalist, chamber and orchestral musician, clinician, and adjudicator throughout the United States.
 She earned Master's and Doctor of Musical Arts degrees in clarinet from The Ohio State University.
 While at Ohio State, Dr. Smith was the recipient of the prestigious University Fellowship, served as the graduate teaching associate for the clarinet studio, and held responsibilities in the music education department.
 Prior to that, she graduated Summa Cum Laude from Western Kentucky University with a Bachelor's degree in Clarinet Performance.
 Her principal teachers include James Pyne, Tod Kerstetter, John Carmichael, and Lee Levine.
 Dr. Smith has been recorded on the Naxos label and has performed with numerous orchestras in the United States.
 These include the Central Ohio Symphony Orchestra, the Springfield (Ohio) Symphony Orchestra, the Bowling Green Chamber Orchestra, the Millikin-Decatur Symphony Orchestra, Illinois Symphony Orchestra, and the Danville Symphony Orchestra.
 In the summer of 2011, she was selected to play principal clarinet with the Franco-American Vocal Academy chamber orchestra in a production of Jacques Offenbach’s La Grande-Duchesse de Gérolstein, in Périgueux, France and surrounding villages throughout Aquitaine.
 Dr. Smith has also served as clarinet faculty at the CICA International Summer Music Festival in Eureka Springs, Arakansas, where she served as principal clarinet in the festival orchestra.
 She and colleague Rebecca Johnson have been performing together for 7 years.
 In 2012, they were chosen to present their research project, “Flute and Clarinet Music for Young Musicians,” at the 2012 Midwest Clinic in Chicago, Illinois.
-Over the summer of 2014, Magie is traveling to Quito, Ecuador as a guest artist and lecturer for the XXIV Convención Internacional de Flautistas en el Centro del Mundo.Dr.
+Over the summer of 2014, Dr. Smith traveled to Quito, Ecuador as a guest artist and lecturer for the XXIV Convención Internacional de Flautistas en el Centro del Mundo.Dr.
 Smith is a dedicated pedagogue and educator.
 She takes personal pride and interest in each of her students.
 She holds a high standard of excellence in her studio and thrives on helping her students set and reach goals.
 Her former students have become successful music educators and performers across the country.

 EducationD.M.A, The Ohio State University